ankitrajxd/better-auth-demo/README.md

-# Implementation of Better-auth in NextJS Project.
+# Implementation of Better-auth in NextJS Project

 This repository is a demonstration of how to implement better-auth on a NextJS project.